Faculty Biography - Glenn Tsunokai

 Phone: (360) 650-2540

-Glenn Tsunokai is an Associate Professor in the Department of Sociology.
+Glenn Tsunokai is a Professor in the Department of Sociology.
 He received his Ph.D. from the University of California, Riverside in 2003.
 His dissertation was a multidimensional perspective on Asian gangs in Southern California.
 Besides interning with a local police department’s Asian gang task force for roughly two years, Professor Tsunokai also surveyed approximately 105 self-admitted gang members about their life experiences.

 Professor Tsunokai’s other research interests include disentangling the effects of individual SES, community effects, and race/ethnicity on various outcomes such as crime and delinquency, drug abuse, and medical treatment disparities.
 His teaching interests include race and ethnic relations, research methods, and stratification.